 | Content Blocks v2.0 | v13–v14 | TCA + SQL + Overrides + Templates | YAML Single Source of Truth |

-| 45 Rector rules + 11 Fractor rules | v14.0 | Manual migration | Automated code transformation |
+| 48 Rector rules + 11 Fractor rules | v14.0 | Manual migration | Automated code transformation |

-The TYPO3 core is working on a long-term vision: decoupled persistence with JSON data types, ACLs independent of the backend user, and simplified localisation.
-This initiative not only makes the DataHandler more secure but also more predictable for agents – because write operations pass through a single, clearly defined API.
+The TYPO3 Core is working on a long-term vision: decoupled persistence with JSON data types, ACLs independent of the backend user, and simplified localisation.
+This initiative makes the DataHandler not only more secure but also more predictable for agents – because write operations pass through a single, clearly defined API.

 What You Can Do in Your Project

-Property Hooks Instead of Getters/Setters
+Property Hooks instead of getters/setters

 Legacy Extbase models are often too large for agents, yet too sparse in content.
-An agent reads dozens of lines of trivial access methods before the actual domain deviation becomes visible.
+An agent reads dozens of lines of trivial access methods before the actual business deviation becomes visible.
 PHP 8.4 Property Hooks shift relevant logic to where it belongs: directly to the property.
-This saves around 85% boilerplate per field.
+This saves around 85% of boilerplate per field.

 <?php